networknt/light-doc/content/tool/consul/cluster-install.md

 {"ID":"3f5f1cef-2966-4964-73c5-7ebeb21ba337"}
 ```

-The above curl command is assuming that http is used.
+The above curl command is assuming that HTTP is used.
 Once the TLS is enabled on the Consul server, you need to use the following command line instead.

 ```
 curl -k --request PUT --header "X-Consul-Token: bio324k3lje23" --data '{"Name": "Agent Token","Type": "client","Rules": "agent \"\" { policy = \"write\" } node \"\" { policy = \"write\" } service \"\" { policy = \"write\" }"}' https://198.55.49.188:8500/v1/acl/create